avivasolutionsnl/Beacon/README.md

 # Beacon

-A TeamCity monitoring tool that uses a Delcom USB LED light to notify your teams
+A monitoring tool for Azure Devops and Teamcity that uses a Delcom USB LED light to notify your teams.

 ![Chocolate](./Images/Screenshot.png)

-## Backlog

-* Support for configuring the RGB values, flash mode and power level of the LED.
-* Support for including all TeamCity projects under a certain project node, including more advanced filtering rules.
-* Deployment as a Windows Service.

 ## How to install